Qurila/extended_mod_descriptions/item_overhaul.md

   - <details><!-- Extremely Loud Bell -->
     <summary><img src="./doc/item_overhaul/trade_union/icon_factory_bell_2.png" alt="If you are reading this, there is an error." width="20" /> Extremely Loud Bell </summary>

-    **Is no longer researchable in the research institute.
-Only if not already identified, then it is unfortunately still further researchable**
+    **Is no longer researchable.
+Only work if not already identified, then it is unfortunately still further researchable**

       <img src="./doc/item_overhaul/trade_union/bell4.png" alt="If you are reading this, there is an error." />
     </details>